DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-13-searching-and-filtering-the-list-of-training-providers.md

 - provider code

 For information missing in the summary list, for example, the provider’s legal name, we show ‘Not entered’ and use the secondary text colour (mid-grey).

+We order the list of providers by ascending (a to z) operating name.

 ### Filter sidebar